cognitedata/reveal/libs/data-exploration/core/README.md

 This library is to store all the "leaf"/base code that other libraries can re-use.

+## Important hooks

+- useDisclosure: useDisclosure is a custom hook used to help handle common open, close, or toggle scenarios.
+It can be used to control feedback component such as Modal, AlertDialog, Drawer, etc.

 ## Building

 Run `nx build data-exploration-core` to build the library.